Rumney, Cardiff: Description

 The Church in Wales parish church of St Augustine, dating from the 12th century, is located on the north side of Church Road.
 Schools in the area include Eastern High School and St Illtyd's Catholic High School.

 The Rompney Castle pub, with a mock-medieval tower, was built on Wentloog Road in 1871.
 It closed due to the 2020-2021 Coronavirus lockdown.
 Plans to demolish it and replace it with apartments were rejected in 2022 by Cardiff Council planners.

 Transport

 The area is on Cardiff Bus' 44/45 routes between Cardiff Central bus station and St Mellons and the 49/50 routes to Llanrumney.
 It is also served by the 30 service to Newport bus station.

 Governance

 Rumney is both an electoral ward, and a community of the City of Cardiff.
 There is no community council for the area.
-The electoral ward of Rumney lies within the parliamentary constituency of Cardiff South and Penarth.
 It is bounded by the electoral wards of Pontprennau & Old St. Mellons to the north; Trowbridge to the east; Splott to the southwest; Penylan to the west; and Llanrumney to the northwest.

+The electoral ward of Rumney was in the parliamentary constituency of Cardiff South & Penarth until the 2024 UK general election, subsequently it became part of the new Cardiff East constituency.
+It remains in the Cardiff South and Penarth Senedd constituency until 2026.